itaymish/NumGuess/README.md

 ## Usage

 The app use is easy.
-The computer picks a number between 1 t 100.
+The computer picks a number between 1 to 100.
 All you need to do is enter your guess, and that's it!

 ## Issues and bugs